[ Subnet calculator | IP range calculator | Network planning tool ]

 192.168.1.0/24 gives you

-192.168.1.0 โ 192.168.1.255
+192.168.1.0 → 192.168.1.255

 What is CIDR?
 Classless Inter-Domain Routing (CIDR) is a method for allocating IP addresses and routing.
 It uses a suffix (like /24) to specify how many bits are in the network portion.
+Introduced in 1993, CIDR replaced the old "classful" addressing system (Class A, B, C) which wasted massive amounts of IP address space.

 Common CIDR ranges:

-Related: IP Lookup ยท ASN Lookup
+Related: IP Lookup · ASN Lookup · Reverse DNS

 What is CIDR?
 CIDR represents an IP network as address/prefix (example: 10.0.0.0/8).
 The prefix length controls how large the range is.
+CIDR notation is more flexible and efficient than the old classful system, allowing precise allocation of address blocks.

 How many IPs are in a /24?
 A /24 contains 256 total IPv4 addresses.
 In many cases, 254 are usable hosts (network + broadcast reserved).
+The first address (e.g., 192.168.1.0) is the network identifier, and the last (192.168.1.255) is the broadcast address for reaching all devices in that subnet.

 What are network and broadcast addresses?
-The network address identifies the subnet, and the broadcast address targets all hosts on that subnet (traditional IPv4 subnetting).
+The network address identifies the subnet (all host bits set to 0), and the broadcast address targets all hosts on that subnet (all host bits set to 1).
+These are part of traditional IPv4 subnetting.
+For example, in 192.168.1.0/24, the network address is 192.168.1.0 and broadcast is 192.168.1.255, leaving 192.168.1.1 through 192.168.1.254 (254 addresses) for actual devices.